microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_III.md

 The images of three people from this database are included in these tutorial materials: David Bowie, Michael Jordan and Roger Federer.

-Use the included `train-faces.py` script to add them to Media Server:
+Use the included [Python 3](https://www.python.org/downloads/) script to add them to Media Server:

 ```bsh
 python train-faces.py